impb-ethz/pep2pro/README.md

 [MODIFICATIONS]
 ;define modifications as used in dat-file
-;with amino acid and new value and modification type ;separated by comma.
+;with amino acid and new value and modification type ;separated by comma, e.g. Phospho (S)=S,S166,Phospho.
 ;if n-term modification, use . (dot) so modification ;will be added at the beginning of modified peptide ;IMPORTANT!!!!!!!!!!!!
-;if modification type is specified, the algorithm ;checks if peptides (unmodified) between rank 1 and rank 2 hits ;are the same and if so, if ratio of ionsscore is <= 0.4 ;the modifications of that type are removed because of ;uncertain position, but the peptide is marked as modified ;in such type, e.g. Phospho
+;if modification type is specified, the algorithm ;checks if peptides (unmodified) between rank 1 and rank 2 hits ;are the same.
+If that is the case and the ratio of ionsscore is <= 0.4 ;no modification is shown as peptide_modified because of ;uncertain position, but the peptide is marked as modified ;in the specified types, e.g. Phospho ;IMPORTANT!!!!!!!!!!!!
-;IMPORTANT!!!!!!!!!!!!
 ;for N-term modification, only one triplet is allowed, ;e.g. Acetyl (Protein N-term)=.,42,Acetyl